Operation Guava

 Operation Guava is the code name for a long-term British Security Service (MI5) operation.
 The operation tracked a terrorist cell, which planned "a significant terrorist plot."
 The Operation Guava plotters used the Al-Qaeda in the Arabian Peninsula magazine Inspire as an instruction manual for the bomb they planned to leave in a toilet stall at the London Stock Exchange.
+The police code name for the investigation was Operation Norbury.

 Name

 The book sources and government reports all refer to the case as "Operation Guava".
 Some contemporaneous (2010–2012) news reports refer to a "Christmas plot" or "London Stock Exchange bombing."
 Other press reports (2012–2019) use "Operation Guava".